Updated May 30, 2023

-Your new business plan is ready and you are about to start operations.
+Your new business plan is ready, and you are about to start operations.

 Um, maybe not.
 For any internet marketer, it might be professional suicide to suggest that a website may not be necessary for all businesses.
 However, that is the cold truth.
 And even if a website is required, you may not need a professionally done website.

 Often, the marketing mix of your company does call for the website.
 After all, where will all those links online lead?
 Websites have traditionally been the mainstay of most companies’ online marketing strategies.
-But new research is showing that more and more people are accessing material on their phones and devices.
+But new research shows that more and more people are accessing material on their phones and devices.
 Most online time is spent on social media.
 So, where does that leave websites?

 Sure—you need to get the word out there.
 Sure, the internet is where everyone is.
 But is a website what will achieve all of that?
 Let’s probe further.

 Types of Websites